solent-eng/solent/README.md

 ## Community

-Except where specifically marked, the codebase will be licensed exclusively under the GPL.
+Except where specifically marked, the codebase will be licensed under the LGPL.
 I'd like to grow a community around this code that follows in the spirit of _Social Architecture_ by Pieter Hintjens.

 ## Status